-COVID-19 is spread through direct contact with droplets spread by coughing and sneezing.
+COVID-19 is spread through contact with droplets spread by coughing and sneezing.
 Infected droplets on surfaces can be spread by someone touching the droplets and then touching their mouth, nose, or eyes.
-Scientists believe that the droplets on surfaces may live for 3 to 72 hours, depending on the surface.
 Cleaning with soap and water or with disinfectants will typically eliminate the risk of spread.